michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

     - Pick-up / Drop-off Location: I will include 3 levels: "leaving home", "towards airport", "towards home", "other".
     - Loyal vs Efficient: 2 levels exist for this confounder.

-In total, thats 840 tests, which is a lot but understandable given the in depth analysis we will be doing on the effect of max wait times.
+In total, that's 840 tests, which is a lot but understandable given the in depth analysis we will be doing on the effect of max wait times.
 Given the large number of tests, the Holm-Bonferroni correction is a better choice over the Bonferroni correction in correcting the FWER.
 I would also use the Holm-Bonferroni correction to correct the FDR.
 See [Multiple Testing Problem](#multiple-testing-problem) for details.

 <br>